metamorphic-spyware/EnroCrypt/Docs.md

 import enrocrypt
 enrocrypt.encryption.FileEncryption("C://User//whatever//test.txt","keyFile.key")
 ```
 Note: The Only Way To Decrypt The File Is By Using The Key Provided.
-DONT LOSE THE KEY!!!
+DONT LOSE THE KEY!!! <br>
 Note: The Key File Can Contain Many Keys But 2 Keys For The Same File Is Not Allowed
 ### Decrypt
 ```python